Post Graduate Programme in Creative Practice

 The Post Graduate programme is designed for both recent graduates daunted by the next step and those wishing to revisit or reignite their practice after some time out of the creative loop.

 The programme will support you in the development of your practice, provide opportunities to collaborate and develop your creative network.
-Through tutorial discussion, peer critique and feedback from visiting professionals, you will be supported to extend and progress your creative practice to achieve your creative career goals.
+You will be supported to extend and progress your creative practice to achieve your creative goals through tutorial discussion, peer critique and feedback from visiting professionals.

 We invite applications from practitioners working within any creative discipline.
 Contact us to find out more and arrange an interview.

 Collaborative ComponentThe first term focuses on developing self- awareness in terms of practice and how you operate within a creative community.
 During the first 12 weeks you will identify your core skills set and challenge pre-conceptions of what you can and can’t do.
 The component will culminate in a live event to showcase the collaboration.

 The second term provides the space and opportunity to deepen your practice supported through critical dialogue and engagement with others.
 The sessions will alternate between tutorials, lectures and workshops.
 This component acts as a stepping stone to the final term.
 Towards the end of this term you will give a presentation to consolidate your ideas and identify the direction the work will take in the final term.